FurryR/hyren/README.md

 ## 🤔 How to use

-1. 🔽 Download hyren daily build from [`Github Actions`](https://github.com/FurryR/hyren/actions/workflows/ci.yaml) (**requires login**).
-Please always download latest commit.
-You can download either `hyren-debug` or `hyren-release`.
-Decompress the artifact into a folder.

-2. 🐺 Open the artifact in browser and your `Tampermonkey` / `ViolentMonkey` will automatically detect it as an userscript.
-Click `Install`.
+1. 🔽 Click hyren title or [here](https://furryr.github.io/hyren/hyren.release.user.js) to install the extension.
+You must have `Tampermonkey` / `ViolentMonkey` installed in your browser.

-3. 🎉 Done!
+2. 🎉 Done!

 **⚠️ WARNING:** make sure you have read [**Compatibility**](#🛠️-compatibility) section before you installed.